NASA-ESA Mars Sample Return: 2001 to 2004

-In the summer of 2001 the Jet Propulsion Laboratory (JPL) requested mission concepts and proposals from industry-led teams (Boeing, Lockheed Martin, and TRW).
+In the summer of 2001, the Jet Propulsion Laboratory requested mission concepts and proposals from industry-led teams (Boeing, Lockheed Martin, and TRW).
 The science requirements included at least 500 g of samples, rover mobility to obtain samples at least 1 km from the landing spot, and drilling to obtain one sample from a depth of 2 m.
 That following winter, JPL made similar requests of certain university aerospace engineering departments (MIT and the University of Michigan).

 Also in 2001, a separate set of industry studies was done for the Mars ascent vehicle (MAV) due to the uniqueness and key role of the MAV for MSR.
-Figure 11 in this reference summarized the need for MAV flight testing at a high altitude over Earth, based on Lockheed Martin's analysis that the risk of mission failure is "extremely high" if launch vehicle components are only tested separately.
+Figure 11 in this reference summarizes the need for MAV flight testing at a high altitude over Earth, based on Lockheed Martin's analysis that the risk of mission failure is "extremely high" if launch vehicle components are only tested separately.

-In 2003 JPL reported that the mission concepts from 2001 had been deemed too costly, which led to the study of a more affordable plan accepted by two groups of scientists, a new MSR Science Steering Group and the Mars Exploration Program Analysis Group (MEPAG).
+In 2003, JPL reported that the mission concepts from 2001 were too costly.
+A subsequent study yielded a more affordable plan that was accepted by two groups of scientists: a new MSR Science Steering Group and the Mars Exploration Program Analysis Group (MEPAG).
 Instead of a rover and deep drilling, a scoop on the lander would dig 20 cm deep and place multiple samples together into one container.
 After five years of technology development, the MAV would be flight-tested twice above Earth before the mission PDR (Preliminary Design Review) in 2009.

-Based on the simplified mission plan, assuming a launch from Earth in 2013 and two weeks on Mars for a 2016 return, technology development was initiated for ensuring with high reliability that potential Mars microbes would not contaminate Earth, and also that the Mars samples would not be contaminated with Earth-origin biological materials.
-The sample container would be clean on the outside before departing from Mars, with installation onto the MAV inside an "Earth-clean MAV garage."
+Based on the simplified mission plan, assuming a launch from Earth in 2013, two weeks on Mars, and a 2016 return, technology development was initiated to ensure that potential Mars microbes would not contaminate Earth, and also that the Mars samples would not be contaminated with Earth-origin biological materials.
+The sample container would be clean on the outside before departing from Mars, with installation onto the MAV inside an "Earth-clean MAV garage".